milonmaze/privacy-terms-observatory/www.instructure.com/privacy/students-parents.md

 Instructure works with a limited number of companies to help us provide underlying services to operate Canvas.
 For example, Canvas is hosted on Instructure’s servers at Amazon Web Services (AWS).
 However, AWS does not have direct access to your information.

 What about other tools that are connected through Canvas?

 Your school or teacher may choose to connect their use of Canvas to other tools or services, such as a Student Information System or a video conferencing system, in order to support teaching and learning.
 In these cases, your school or teacher may decide if any information needs to be exchanged with Canvas.

-For example, a teacher may connect a math practice tool to their Canvas course, which might need student names or IDs in order to recognize individual students and send scores back to Canvas.
+For example, a teacher may connect a math practise tool to their Canvas course, which might need student names or IDs in order to recognise individual students and send scores back to Canvas.

 These tools or services will have their own privacy policies for schools, teachers, or students that don't involve Canvas.
 With most tools, users will be able to review or change the permissions that they give these tools from within Canvas.

 Cookies in Canvas